Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * **Unconfirmed messages**:
   The sender does not ask the receiver to acknowledge the message.

+As SCHC defines its own acknowledgment mechanisms, SCHC does not require to use confirmed messages.

 ## LoRaWAN MAC Frames

 * **JoinRequest**: